Weakly modular graphs and nonpositive curvature: Proof of Theorem

 Since $d(x,y)=d(x,v)=k-1$ and $v\sim y$, by (TC) there exists a vertex $t\sim y,v$ such that $d(x,t)=k-2$.
 Since $t\in I(v,x)$ and $x\in I(v,u)$, we conclude that $t\in I(v,u)$, thus $d(u,t)=k-1=d(u,y)$.
 By (TC), there exists a vertex $s\sim y,t$ such that $d(u,s)=k-2$.
 But then the vertices $s,t,y,v$ induce a forbidden $K^-_{4}$.
 This shows that $G$ satisfies the axiom (A5). \end{proof}

 \begin{lemma} $G$ satisfies the axioms (A3$\&$4). \end{lemma}

 \begin{proof} We will prove that in $G$ the gated hull $\lgate u,v\rgate$ of two vertices $u,v$ at distance $2$ has diameter $2$.
-We construct $\lgate u,v\rgate$ iteratively (using the transfinite version of the procedure GATED-HULL; see Subsection~\ref{s:wmgra}) starting with $I(u,v)$ and $H_0:=G(I(u,v))$.
+We construct $\lgate u,v\rgate$ iteratively (using the transfinite version of the procedure GATED-HULL; see Subsection~\ref{s:wmgra}) starting with the pair $\{ u,v\}$ and $H_0:=G(\{ u,v\})$.
 Then for any ordinal $\alpha$ we define the subgraphs $H_{<\alpha}$ and $H_{\alpha}$ as in the transfinite version of the algorithm GATED-HULL.
 Let $v_{\alpha}$ be the vertex $v$ which is added to $H_{<\alpha}$ to obtain $H_{\alpha}$.
-Finally, let $K$ be the subgraph defined in the procedure GATED-HULL; as proved in Lemma \ref{p:gate3}, $K$ is the gated hull of $I(x,y)$.
+Finally, let $K$ be the subgraph defined in the procedure GATED-HULL.
+Even if the input graph $H_0$ is not connected, after the first iteration, the subgraph $H_1$ will be a 2-path of $G$ induced by $u$, $v$ and a common neighbor of $u$ and $v$.
+Therefore by Lemma \ref{p:gate3}, $K$ is the gated hull $\lgate u,v\rgate$ of $u,v$.